bretttolbert/moongas-py-mediaserver/README.md

 # moongas-py-mediaserver

-Flask web application server for browsing medialibrary files, with advanced search filtering.
-A component of the Moongas ecosystem of media library software.
+Flask web application server for browsing and playing media library files, with advanced search filtering.

+- A component of the `moongas` ecosystem of media library tools.
-A minimalist Flask web application for browsing and playing music files
+- A minimalist Flask web application for browsing and playing music files

 Uses related projects [moongas-go-mediascan](https://github.com/bretttolbert/moongas-go-mediascan) and [moongas-py-mediascan](https://github.com/bretttolbert/moongas-py-mediascan) for scanning music library files to an sqlite database and then loading the database, respectively.